Country Report: Withdrawal of protection status Last updated: 12/05/23

 - Should have been or can be excluded from the right to asylum or subsidiary protection, pursuant to the exclusion clauses;

-- Has distorted or omitted facts, including through the use of false documents, that proved decisive for benefitting from the right to asylum or subsidiary protection;
+- Has distorted or omitted facts, including through the use of false documents, that were decisive for benefitting from the right to asylum or subsidiary protection;

 - Represents a danger for national security;